 Montrose Point

-It’s the low-lying bushes and small trees in the sanctuary, in particular, that have been a magnet for migrating birds and has earned the nickname “The Magic Hedge.”
+The low-lying bushes and small trees in the sanctuary, in particular, have been a magnet for migrating birds and earned the nickname “The Magic Hedge.”

 Milton Lee Olive Park